microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/filestoragecontainer-update-customproperty.md

 ## Request body
 In the request body, supply the custom properties for update and the new values for the relevant fields.

-The following properties on custom properties can be modified/
+The following properties on custom properties can be modified.

 |Property|Type|Description|
 |:---|:---|:---|
 |value|String|Value of the custom property.|